 Learn about the goals and benefits of the SBPP and how to apply to be a program participant.
 This page also includes information on the SBPP status validation process and links to resources for vendors.

 Access the SBPP policy summary, required notification language for bids, information on the SBPP status validation process in COMMBUYS, and guidelines for entering and updating vendor information in MMARS.
 This page also includes links to additional SBPP resources for executive departments.

-- These reports provide data outlining the progress made by state agencies toward compliance with the program for each fiscal year.
+- View reports outlining the progress made by state agencies toward compliance with the program for each fiscal year.

 - Review this summary schedule of Operational Services Division's upcoming procurement activity.